-Installation cost is another factor in the decision making process.
+Installation cost is another factor in the decision-making process.
 If you are on a tight budget, doing the work yourself can save you a good amount of money.
-But whether or not you choose to hire an installer or tackle it as a DIY project you should familiarize yourself the with the steps.
+But whether or not you choose to hire an installer or tackle it as a DIY project you should familiarize yourself with the steps.
 Read on to see how to install artificial grass.

 Installing Artificial Grass – The Basics

-For most installations, some preparation to the land will be required.
-Specialty equipment will be used such as a spade or turf-cutter, an under-felt, a utility knife or box cutter, a compacter, weed membrane and ground fixing pins.
+For most installations, some preparation of the land will be required.
+Specialty equipment will be used such as a spade or turf-cutter, an under-felt, a utility knife or box cutter, a compacter, weed membrane, and ground fixing pins.
 Tools such as a mastic gun may also be required.
-In addition adhesive and joining tape may be required for a professional looking finish.
-If this seems over complicated don’t worry – the actual installation is relatively easy – and your supplier will be able to give you all the hints and tips required to finish the project successfully.
+In addition, adhesive and joining tape may be required for a professional-looking finish.
+If this seems over-complicated don’t worry – the actual installation is relatively easy – and your supplier will be able to give you all the hints and tips required to finish the project successfully.